akuity/awesome-argo/README.md

 * [argocd-commenter](https://github.com/int128/argocd-commenter) is a Kubernetes controller to notify a change of Argo CD Application status via comments on GitHub pull requests and GitHub Deployments.
 * [argocd-vault-plugin](https://github.com/IBM/argocd-vault-plugin) is an Argo CD plugin to retrieve secrets from Secret Management tools and inject them into Kubernetes resources.
+* [argoflow](https://github.com/argoflow/argoflow) provides a fully declarative and GitOps approach to deploy and maintain your Kubeflow distribution with ArgoCD.
 * [Couler](https://github.com/couler-proj/couler) provides a unified interface for constructing and managing workflows on different workflow engines.
 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 * [Kubeflow Katib](https://github.com/kubeflow/katib) is a Kubernetes-native project for automated machine learning (AutoML).